Fujifilm X-T1 vs Olympus E-M1

 |Olympus E-M5« »||4.8 in||3.5 in||1.7 in||15.0 oz||360||Y||Feb 2012||1,299||-||Olympus E-M5|

 The price is, of course, an important factor in any camera decision.
 The manufacturer’s suggested retail prices give an idea on the placement of the camera in the maker’s lineup and the broader market.
-The E-M1 was launched at a somewhat lower price (by 18 percent) than the X-T1, which makes it more attractive for photographers on a tight budget.
+The X-T1 was somewhat cheaper (by 7 percent) than the E-M1 at launch, but both cameras fall into the same price category.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.

 The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
 All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixels in a sensor of the same technological generation.
 Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
 On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.